barrucadu/lookwhattheshoggothdraggedin.com/posts/troika-the-manse-of-mazirian.markdown

 2. Stationary
 3. Unstable
 4. Probing
-5. Ignoring the [glos:pc] and doing its own thing
+5. Ignoring the [abbr:pc "PCs"] and doing its own thing
 6. Aggressive (or cautious)